cartridge-gg/cainome/crates/cairo-serde/README.md

 # Cairo Serde

 Cairo serde is a compile-time library that implement a trait `CairoSerde` on Rust native types.
-By implementing this trait, the Rust type becomes (de)serializable from / into an array of `FieldElement`.
+By implementing this trait, the Rust type becomes (de)serializable from / into an array of `Felt`.

 ## Built-in types